SagorKumarSaha/E-commerce_Platform_WebAutomationTesting/README.md

-# An E-commerce Website Automation Testing Using Hybride Framework
+# An E-commerce Platform Website Automation Testing Using Hybrid Framework

 ## Modules that I have tested through Automation Testing ->
 - Sign-up